Spot Review – Soma Bay Egypt

 Rigging and Launching

+The KBC centre is well equipped with two good size storage rooms.
 I was able to leave my board and foil constructed so there was no set up needed.
 They have an area with some astro-turf and inflators for wings just in front of the centre where you can inflate your wing and leave it during breaks to avoid it rubbing on the sand.

 Ariel view of KBC Kite centre showing launch area